 Robotic welding technicians work in a welding cell, building or modifying fixtures for new designs and products.
-Producing weldments from numerous components to completed product.
+They produce weldments (anything formed by welding) ranging from multiple components to completed products.

 They program the robotic welding system for each individual job using a terminal or pendant controls, plus troubleshoot machine or programming issues.
 In many instances, mathematical calculations are needed to prepare the product or set up the machine.

 Robotic Welding Shop Managers

 If you're the manager of a robotic welding shop, you'll be responsible for the above plus daily production schedule of the cells and inspecting the quality of parts produced.
 Keeping your work environment safe and up to standards is also a key component of your work.